 Biodiversity loss and Conservation

-- recording in realistic sense started may be just after 1600 AD
+- recording in realistic sense started approximately just after 1600 AD

-Prediction persists that still 1.5 million spp. left to be discovered & named.
-Many spp. got extinct before we knew them.
+Prediction persists that there are still 1.5 million spp. left to be discovered & named.
+Many spp. got extinct before we got to know them.

 In the following continents loss started just after human intervention